HOL-Theorem-Prover/HOL/doc/next-release.md

 - A theory of balanced binary trees (`examples/balanced_bst`), based on Haskell code by Leijen and Palamarchuk, and mechanised by Scott Owens.
 The type supports operations such as `insert`, `union`, `delete`, filters and folds.
 Operations are parameterised by comparison operators for comparing keys.
 Balanced trees can themselves be compared.

+- A formalisation of pattern matches (`examples/deep_matches`).
+  Pattern matching it is not directly supported by higher-order logic.
+  HOL4's parser therefore compiles case-expressions (`case x of ...`) to decision trees based on case constants are used.
+For non-trivial case expressions, there is a big discrepancy between the user's view and this internal representation.
+The `deep_matches` example defines a new general-purpose representation for case expressions that mirrors the input syntax in the internal representation closely.
+Because of this close connection, the new representation is more intuitive and often much more compact.
+Complicated parsers and pretty-printers are no longer required.
+Proofs can more closely follow the user's intentions, and code generators (like CakeML) can produce better code.
+Moreover, the new representation is strictly more general than the currently used representation.
+The new representation allows for guards, Haskell-style views, patterns with multiple occurrences of the same bound variable, unbound variables, arithmetic expressions in patterns, and more.
+The example provides the definitions as well as tools to work with the new case-expressions.
+These tools include support for evaluating and simplifying them, a highly configurable pattern compilation algorithm inside the logic and optimisation like detecting redundant rows and eliminating them.

 Incompatibilities:
 ------------------